 We are continuing to work closely with our WM specialist advisers as well as monitoring and incorporating the latest government guidance, to keep this page updated, so please check back regularly for the latest information.

 There is some evidence to suggest that there is an increased risk of contracting COVID-19 infection in adults with cancer, due to their lowered immunity.
 They may also experience more severe COVID-19 infections for the same reason.
-However, there remain more questions than answers as this is a brand new ‘first-time in humans’ infection, since the first patient contracted the virus in China in November 2019.

 It should be noted that the general advice we are giving is relating to NHS England, and that the devolved nations have different processes.
 Please refer to separate guidance for Wales, Scotland, and Northern Ireland.